High School Trimester Change

 Students have more opportunities to explore their interests outside of required courses in preparation for college and/or career, including the arts, career/technical education and physical education (PE).

 Students will have more credit-earning opportunities to meet the state’s new, more demanding graduation requirements.

 Starting with the class of 2021, Washington State students are required to earn a minimum of 24 credits to graduate.
 The new Career- and College-Ready Graduation Requirements are known as Core 24.
 (If you plan to graduate before 2021, check out your graduation requirements.)

-A committee of staff, parents and district leaders completed a two year process of researching school schedule options and gathering feedback from staff, students and families.
-After careful consideration, Highline will switch from a semester system with a six-period day to a trimester system with a five-period day, starting in fall 2020.
+A committee of staff, parents and district leaders completed a two-year process of researching school schedule options and gathering feedback from staff, students and families.
+After careful consideration, the trimester system was selected as the best option.